 Leslie Ridle, DOA Deputy Commissioner

-Leslie is excited to be the new Deputy Commissioner here at the Department of Administration and is already onboard as of mid-last week.
-Leslie's portfolio will include the Divisions of Personnel and Labor Relations, General Services, Motor Vehicles, the Public Defender Agency, Office of Public Advocacy and the Alaska Public Offices Commission.
+Leslie's portfolio as Deputy Commissioner at the Department of Administration includes the Divisions of Personnel and Labor Relations, General Services, Motor Vehicles, the Public Defender Agency, Office of Public Advocacy and the Alaska Public Offices Commission.

 Leslie started her professional career as an 8th grade English and Social Studies teacher in Eagle River.
 After teaching, she transitioned to a career in state government with the Alaska Legislature and Governor Tony Knowles.